 The first and most significant threat posed with a wild raccoon existence on your premises is the risk of harming people, especially kids.
-Raccoons are known carriers of many viruses and infectious diseases, including serious ones like Rabies, leptospirosis, Distemper, and raccoon roundworm, as well as less severe ones, like fleas, lice, ticks, and more.
+Raccoons are known carriers of many viruses and infectious diseases, including serious ones like rabies, leptospirosis, distemper, and raccoon roundworm, as well as less severe ones, like fleas, lice, ticks, and more.
 Although raccoons don’t normally bite or attack, they will when they are provoked.
-As an example, young children who might stumble upon a baby raccoon from the lawn that they think is abandoned, but actually, the mother raccoon is nearby and willing pounce when she feels her puppy is in danger.
+As an example, young children who might stumble upon a baby raccoon from the lawn that they think is abandoned, but actually, the mother raccoon is nearby and willing to pounce when she feels her pup is in danger.

-Pets tend to be victims of raccoon attacks because they unintentionally provoke them simply by being curious and carrying a sniff.
+Pets tend to be victims of raccoon attacks because they unintentionally provoke them simply by being curious and trying to get a sniff.
 That is the reason pet vaccinations are so crucial for the protection of your cats and dogs.
-This includes vaccines for Rabies, leptospirosis, Distemper, Lyme disease, and raccoon roundworm.
+This includes vaccines for rabies, leptospirosis, distemper, lyme disease, and raccoon roundworm.
 Additionally it is crucial to provide your pet a flea, tick, and heartworm medication frequently.

 Raccoons are very smart, and they have excellent memories and problem solving skills.
 They can utilize their ancestral paws to grasp, rip, and pry.
-They tear down attic insulation, chew up electrical wiring, soil floorboards and ceilings using their droppings, and more.
-But, even though raccoons cannot access the inner parts of a house or building, they can still bring about a load of structural damages to your house.
-They’ll tear up lawns searching for grubs, wipe gardens out, sew off siding, tear off roof shingles, rummage through garbage cans, steal bird seed and puppy food, and so much more.
+They tear down attic insulation, chew up electrical wiring, soil floorboards and ceilings with their droppings, and more.
+But, even though raccoons cannot access the inner parts of a house or building, they can still cause a ton of structural damages to your house.
+They’ll tear up lawns searching for grubs, wipe gardens out, rip off siding, tear off roof shingles, rummage through garbage cans, steal bird seed and puppy food, and so much more.

 Dealing With a Raccoon Problem